News and press releases on scientific publications

 Roles, responsibilities and good relations

 For the best results, news production should be collaborative and mutually respecting of roles.
-The communicator’s responsibility is to ensure that the news text is comprehensible, well-written and eye-catching; the researcher’s responsibility is to ensure that the news text is factually correct and corresponds to the results presented in the scientific article.
+The research news editor's responsibility is to ensure that the news article/press release is easy to understand, well-written and interesting for a layperson; the researcher’s responsibility is to ensure that the final text is factually correct and corresponds to the results presented in the scientific article.

-When it comes to interviews by journalists from external media channels, it is good to remember that journalists have a different role to the KI communicator and can ask probing questions about the study design and results.
+When it comes to interviews by journalists from external media channels, it is good to remember that journalists have a different role than KI's research editors and may question the purpose of the study and its relevance in a broader context.

-News articles and press releases should provide clear information about granting bodies and other financiers as well as any declared commercial interests.
+News articles and press releases should provide information about funding and conflicts of interest, including commercial interests.

 Phone:+46 (0)8-524 860 77 | Email: firstname.lastname@example.org

-Opening hours: The press phone is staffed 09-20 on weekdays and 09-17 on weekends.
-The press service is closed during major holidays.
+Opening hours: The press phone is staffed 09-19 on weekdays and 09-17 on weekends.
+The press office is closed during major holidays, such as Christmas, Easter and Midsummer, and opening hour may be limited during the Swedish summer vacation period.